elsp9882/elsp9882.github.io/opinions.md

 [The Necessity of Monetary Discipline](/assets/The_Necessity_of_Monetary_Discipline.pdf)

 ## Social Security
-Thoughts on the American social security system.
+Thoughts on the American Social Security System.

 [Social Security and The General Welfare](/assets/Social_Security_and_The_General_Welfare.pdf)